prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - My payment did not go through because the app reverted it
 - Was my card payment reverted?
 - Is it possible that my card payment was reverted?
+## intent: supported_cards_and_currencies
-## intent: supported_cards_and_currencies- How do I use American express to top up my account?
+- How do I use American express to top up my account?
 - Which currencies do you accept for adding money?
 - Is my credit card supported for top-ups?
 - Am I able to add money into my account using my American Express?